openwisp/openwisp-docs/user/monitoring.rst

-In this scenario, the OpenWISP application will not be able to reach the devices **unless a management tunnel** is used, for that reason having a management VPN like OpenVPN, Wireguard or any other tunneling solution is paramount, not only to allow OpenWISP to work properly, but also to be able to perform debugging and troubleshooting when needed.
+In this scenario, the OpenWISP application will not be able to reach the devices **unless a management tunnel** is used, for that reason having a management VPN like OpenVPN, Wireguard, ZeroTier or any other tunneling solution is paramount, not only to allow OpenWISP to work properly, but also to be able to perform debugging and troubleshooting when needed.

 In this scenario, the following requirements are needed: